Forms and Funding

 Now awarded biennially, the Humanities Center invites proposals for potential candidates -- prominent humanities scholars, writers, and artists -- to serve an on-campus mini-residency as "Jeannette K. Watson Professor" during a flexible time-frame equivalent to 2 business weeks.
 Proposals are reviewed by members of the Advisory Board.

-Preview the Call for Proposals.
+Preview a sample Call for Proposals.

 CNY Humanities Corridor